ky194/FED_MokeSell_website/README.md

 6. Chat with Seller page - A messaging interface enables direct communication between buyers and sellers
 7. Account page - Displays user profiles, listing history, and reviews from other users

+### Features Left to Implement
+1. Uploading pictures for profile pictures

 ## Technologies Used
 1. HTML - for structuring web pages
 2. CSS - for styling and responsiveness
 3. JavaScript - for interactivity
-4. API integration (Supabase) - to fetch product listings and enable chat functionality
+4. API integration (RestDB) - to fetch product listings and enable chat functionality
 5. GitHub - version control

-### Assitive AI
+### Assistive AI
-Chat GPT was used to create the icons

 ## Credits